History of the Canal

 It stayed under the control of the W&B canal, through various mergers, until 1927, when it was purchased by the Regents Canal company which, two years later, was renamed the

 Grand Union The 1930’s saw the site used extensively as a work yard and storage area during the construction of the nearby Hatton Locks.
 The transport act 1947 saw the canal network as a whole nationalized and British Waterways was formed after the Transport Act 1962 which split control of the canals and railways between two different authorities At this time, the arm, after leaving the main canal, passed under the Chiltern Main Line railway bridge and terminated at the back of what is now The Antelope Pub next to Sainsbury’s, making it around 750 meters long.
 During the 1970s however, with the decline of the gasworks, the downsizing of the town market and the opening of the A46 bypass, usage of the arm decreased and it eventually fell into disuse.

 It was during this period that part of the arm was taken out of use and filled in..This led to the canal terminating just before the Chiltern Main Line.
 The former canal bed is virtually untraceable, having been built over with houses and offices.
 All that remains is a bridge next to a car park. in 1982, the formation of the Saltisford Canal Trust which spent the next six years restoring the remainder of the route to its former glories.
 Further work was done in 2007, helped by a £2,000 grant from the Inland Waterways Association.

 Saltisford Canal Trust

-The arm now houses several permanent boats, on which families live, as well as playing host to many travelling vessels, you can hire out a canal boat the (Saltie-Two) 01926 490006
+The arm now houses several permanent boats, on which families live, as well as playing host to many travelling vessels, you can hire out the canal boat- Saltie-Two, contact 01926 490006 for further information.

-The site has a Visitor Centre selling gifts, books, handmade crafts, chandlery & ice creams.
+The site has a Visitor Centre selling gifts, books, handmade crafts, a chandlery & ice creams.